tayganr/purviewlab/modules/module11.md

 ## :loudspeaker: Introduction

-Azure Purview comes with a managed infrastructure component called AutoResolveIntegrationRuntime.
+Microsoft Purview comes with a managed infrastructure component called AutoResolveIntegrationRuntime.
 This component is required when scanning sources and most useful when connecting to data stores and computes services with public accessible endpoints.
 However some of your sources might be VM-based or can be applications that either sit in a private network (VNET) or other networks, such as on-premises.
 For these kind of scenarios a Self-Hosted Integration Runtime (SHIR) is recommended.

 In this lab you learn how to setup a more complex scenario of using a SHIR and private virtual network.
 First, you'll deploy a virtual network and storage account, then you will deploy and use private endpoints to route all traffic securely, without using any public accessible endpoints.
-Lastly, you configure the SHIR, Azure Key Vault and configure everything in Azure Purview.
+Lastly, you configure the SHIR, Azure Key Vault and configure everything in Microsoft Purview.

 ## :thinking: Prerequisites

 - An [Azure account](https://azure.microsoft.com/en-us/free/) with an active subscription.
-- An Azure Azure Purview account (see [module 01](../modules/module01.md)).
+- An Azure Microsoft Purview account (see [module 01](../modules/module01.md)).

 ## :dart: Objectives